pf-hubs/chutvrc-hubs/README.md

 - chutvrc is sponsored and developed for [CHANGE Project](https://change.kawasaki-net.ne.jp/en/), by a research team at the [Virtual Reality Educational Research Center](https://vr.u-tokyo.ac.jp/), The University of Tokyo.
 - You can support this development through the GitHub Sponsor button which is linked to the [UTokyo Foundation](https://utf.u-tokyo.ac.jp/en).
-- Please write in the donation purpose "For Virtual Reality Educational Research Center, chutvrc related research/educational purpose".
+- If you want to support this project only, please write in the donation purpose "For Virtual Reality Educational Research Center, chutvrc related research/educational purpose."
-  - Please be aware that 30% of the amount of donation will be used by the university administration office.
+  - Please be aware that 30% of the amount of donation will be used by the university administration office even if you write the donation purpose.

 ---